pyecore/pyecore/README.rst

 ====================

 * `This article <http://modeling-languages.com/pyecore-python-eclipse-modeling-framework>`_
-  on the blog of the Professor Jordie Cabot gives more information and implementations details about PyEcore.
+  on the blog of the Professor Jordi Cabot gives more information and implementations details about PyEcore.